Leanplum provides an estimated length of time that will be required for your experiment to reach statistically significant results.

 - the number and size of variants

-Modifying any of these three inputs could shorten or lengthen the estimated time until results.
+Modifying any of these three inputs could shorten or lengthen the test time estimate.

-Changing goals: this will likely have the most substantial impact on reducing the estimated time until results.
-Click on the details button next to Time in your A/B test to reveal the estimated time calculation specific to each selected goal.
+This will likely have the most substantial impact on reducing the estimated time until significant results.
+Click the details button next to Time in your A/B test to reveal the estimated time calculation specific to each selected goal.

-This provides insight into which goals are impacting the time estimate.
-You may choose to add or remove new goals to achieve an acceptable time until completion.
+These details give insight into which goals are affecting the time estimate most.
+You may choose to add or remove new goals to achieve an acceptable amount of time until completion.

 Changing the targets:

-If you decide it is acceptable to include a larger portion of your total audience in a particular test, you can modify the targets as you wish.
+Sometimes the target audience is too small to reach statistically significant results fast.
+If you can include a larger portion of your total audience in the test, you can modify the targets to speed up the time estimate.

 Changing the number of variants:

 The more variants you have, less users will fall into each group.
 A smaller sample size means it will take longer for your test to reach significant results.
 Click the X in the variant table to delete a variant, or click the Add ( + ) Variant button to add one.